Skip to content

 • DFL regression: Converts 16-bin distribution to box coordinates

-• Unified architecture: Same decoder for YOLOv5, YOLOv8, and YOLO11
+• Unified architecture: Same decoder for YOLOv5, YOLOv8, YOLO11, and YOLO26

 Decoding formula: